-Imagine! contracts with Mental Health Partners of Boulder County and Foothills Behavioral Health Center for the provision of Mental Health services to adults who have both a developmental disability and a diagnosed mental illness.
-Using Boulder County funding has permitted the establishment of a team of professionals, including psychiatry, behavioral, psychology, nursing, and trained therapists at Imagine! who specialize in services for those with a dual diagnosis.
+Imagine! contracted with Mental Health Partners of Boulder County and Foothills Behavioral Health Center for the provision of Mental Health services to adults who have both a developmental disability and a diagnosed mental illness.
+Effective July 2018, our contract changed to the Colorado Community Health Alliance (CCHA).
+We are still analyzing the effect of this change on the long term viability of this service.
+Boulder County funding has permitted the establishment of a team of professionals, including psychiatry, behavioral, psychology, nursing, and trained therapists at Imagine! who specialize in services for those with a dual diagnosis.
 This team provides clinical assessment, behavior consultation, psychiatric evaluation, consultation, medication management, mental health therapy, family therapy, case management, and monitoring.
-(We are grateful to both Mental Health Partners and Foothills Behavioral Health Center for their cooperation and assistance.)
-In FY17, IBHS served 345 individuals of all ages.
-Within Boulder County, 213 individuals received mental health services and 71 individuals received behavioral health services.
+In FY18, IBHS served 365 individuals of all ages.
+Within Boulder County, 214 individuals received mental health services and 55 individuals received behavioral health services.
 Additionally, an IBHS behavioral psychologist provides training to staff of all service providers, and interested families of people receiving services in our community.
-Training is performed monthly in "Building Cooperative Behaviors," and last year 27 trainings were conducted.
+Training is performed monthly in "Building Cooperative Behaviors," and last year 36 trainings were conducted.
 Specialized training included foundations of behavior analysis, dementia training, traumatic brain injury training, setting expectations, document training, behavioral momentum training, ABA university level classes, and outside consultation services.